Spring, with all of its fresh new growth, is the ideal time to start your homegrown fruit and vegetable garden!

-Spring is the perfect time to get a jumpstart on growing your own food!
-In the sweetness of Spring the trees explode into bloom, bulbs pop up to offer their greetings, and the first delicious leaves sprout, ready to add their fleeting freshness to any dish in the kitchen.
-March and April are fantastic months for growing tender greens and aromatic herbs, and for laying the foundation for the gardening season to come.
+In the sweetness of Spring the trees explode into bloom, bulbs pop up to offer their greetings, and the first delicious leaves sprout, ready to add their tasty flavors and freshness to any dish in the kitchen.
+March and April are fantastic months for growing tender greens and aromatic herbs, and for laying the foundation for the edible gardening season to come.

-1. Edibles with a short season that will grow and be eaten within Spring
+- Short-Season Edibles: Vegetables with a short window that will grow and be eaten within Spring.

-3. Woody and perennial fruits and berries that will bear fruit this year and in following years
+- Perennial Edibles: Woody and perennial fruits and berries that will bear fruit this year and in following years.

 Short-Season Spring Edible Plants

-The advantage of short-season crops is that you can fit them into virtually any space in the garden.
+The advantage of short-season crops is that you can fit them into virtually any space in the garden, whether you use it to grow food or flowers.
 Plant peas where you plan to grow your tomatoes, sow lettuce and greens into empty pottery, and plant radishes below your roses!
 Since they turn over quickly, there is no “wrong” way to sow a Spring edible garden.
 Harvest any of the options below as microgreens when they germinate or let them live on and mature until you need to reclaim the space.

-Sow from Seed: Peas, Radishes, Lettuce, Arugula, Mache, Spinach
+Peas, Radishes, Lettuce, Arugula, Mache, Spinach, Nasturtium, Fava Beans

 Visit us in store to shop our current inventory of vegetable and herb starts!